4FitBody/User-MVC/README.md

-# FitnessApp
+# Just4Fit-User
-Fitness application with nutrition programs and exercises
+Fitness application with nutrition programs and exercises for users